-Of course, we can strictly only say that the three basis sets produce different results, but it is natural to assume that the simulations using the SCB modes have more information about the specific physics of the system built into them and should be the most reliable.
+Apparently we can strictly only say that the classical field dynamics with different initial states based on the expansion of quantum fluctuations in three basis sets produces different results, but it is natural to assume that the simulations using the SCB modes have more information about the specific physics of the system built into them and should be more reliable.
 We then note that for some properties, the gain in using the SCB modes compared to the SHO modes is small given the considerable increase in computational complexity.
 However we note that in the simulation that uses PW modes for trapped BECs, a long equilibration time should be allowed before any non-trivial dynamical processes are allowed to occur in the simulation to avoid spurious transient effects.

-\section{conclusion}
+\section{Conclusion}

-In conclusion, we have studied the effect of different choices of basis set for the inclusion of quantum fluctuations on a 1D Bose gas in an OL using the TWA.
-Specifically we have used PW, SHO and the SCB modes to decompose the quantum fluctuations and examine the dynamics of the system.
-The difference in the predictions of the phase coherence, number fluctuations and density variations at short time indicates that the choice of the basis set has a substantial influence on the qualitative features of the transport.
+In conclusion, we have studied the effect of the different choices of basis set for the inclusion of quantum fluctuations on a 1D Bose gas in an OL using the TWA.
+Specifically we have used PW, SHO and the SCB modes to decompose the quantum fluctuations and examine the dynamics of the system in the whole coordinate space.
+The difference in the predictions of the phase coherence, number fluctuations and density variations at short time indicates that the choice of the basis set for the initial expansion has a substantial influence on the qualitative features of the transport.
 The use of the SCB modes, which gives greater phase decoherence and stronger number fluctuations on the damping dynamics than the other two choices, incorporates more of the underlying physics of the problem and presumably leads to the most reliable results.
-For the trapped condensate, the SHO basis give results that are qualitatively similar to those from the SCB modes, at rather less computational effort.
-It's therefore clear that it is important to select the basis set that best suits the particular system to be studied.
+For the trapped condensate, the SHO basis give results that are qualitatively similar to those from the SCB modes, at rather less computational effort, although some of the detail of the fluctuations at short time are distinct.
+It's therefore clear that when quantum fluctuations are included it is important to select the basis set for the initial state of the system that best suits the particular system to be studied.